nickbobolea/flow-header/README.md

 The specie submodel, `specie`, is set to `specie`.

-The energy submodel, `energy`, is set to `sensibleEnthalpy` as the energy formulation used in the solver solution.
+The energy submodel, `energy`, is set to `sensibleInternalEnergy` as the energy formulation used in the solver solution.

 #### Thermophysical Properties Data

-The thermophysical properties data for the thermophysical submodels is contained in the specie dictionary named `water`.
+The thermophysical properties data for the thermophysical submodels is contained in the specie dictionary named `mixture`.

 The `specie` sub-dictionary contains the molecular composition for each mixture constituent.
 As the mixture submodel is set to `pureMixture`, the `specie` dictionary contains only the water molecular weight, `molWeight`, [g/mol].